 Jeep Wrangler Oil Change Interval

-Depending on how hard you drive your vehicle, this should only be 7,500 miles or so.
+Depending on how hard you drive your vehicle, this should only be about 7,500 miles.

 Additional Oil Change Interval Maintenance

-1. Inspect the battery and clean or tighten any loose terminals
+1. Inspect the battery and clean or tighten terminals

 5. Inspect the exhaust system